How many people are in the band?

 What neighborhoods does the band serve?

-While we rehearse and perform primarily in Lincoln Park, the band seeks to perform in other neighborhoods across the city.
+We rehearse and perform primarily in Lincoln Park, but we are looking for opportunities to perform in other neighborhoods across the city.

 Does the band charge money for concert tickets?